GandaG/unity-deploy-tools/README.rst

 Github Releases
 """"""""""""""""""
-As long as you have a Github token in your :code:`.travis.yml` file deployment is enabled by default.
-Open your :code:`.sauce.ini` file with a text editor (like Notepad++) and modify the :code:`[Github]` section as per your preferences.
+Simply open your :code:`.sauce.ini` file with a text editor (like Notepad++) and modify the :code:`[Github]` section as per your preferences.
+That's it, really.

+Code Documentation
+""""""""""""""""""

+Basic Usage
+'''''''''''

+Advanced/Expert
+'''''''''''''''

 *****************
 Upcoming Features
 *****************
 - Automated package deployment to `Unity <https://unity3d.com/>`_'s Asset Store.
-- Automated documentation generation.
+- Automated compiling and distribution as a .dll file.